bentleyminwa/book_analysis/README.md

 "Product Type"
 "Price (incl. tax)"
 "Tax" - Tax on every book was 0
-"Review" - Every review was 0
+"Number of reviews" - Every review was 0

+### Renaming columns

+Some columns that remained were not properly named.